ANPC Leg

 [5] S6_mosfet

-If the MOSFET switch type is used for losses group 1 and IGBT switch type for losses groups 2 and 3, input/output terminals for power losses are vectors of ten elements (every index in the vector represent one switching element).
-Ordering of switching elements is given in Table 4.
+If the MOSFET switch type is used for losses group 1 and IGBT switch type for losses groups 2 and 3, input/output power losses ports are vectors of ten elements (every index in the vector represent one switching element).
+Ordering of switching elements is given in Table 3.

-Table 4.
-Switching elements ordering for power losses terminals in the case of MOSFET switch type in group 1 and IGBT switch type in groups 2 and 3
+Table 3.
+Switching elements ordering for power losses ports in the case of MOSFET switch type in group 1 and IGBT switch type in groups 2 and 3

 Index in the vector Switching element